rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Get Investigation

-Allows to get existing investigation by ID or RRN
+This action is used to allows to get existing investigation by ID or RRN

 ##### Input